- What Is Breast Reconstruction?

 The tissue expander process continues until the size is slightly larger than your desired reconstructed breast size.
 You may feel a sensation of stretching or pressure in the breast area during this procedure, but most women find it is not too uncomfortable.
 Filling of the expander stretches the skin and muscle to make room for a breast implant, much like a woman’s abdomen stretches during pregnancy.
 By filling the expander slowly over time, the tissue covering the implant is molded into a stable soft tissue pocket in preparation for the permanent implant insertion.

 The exchange of the tissue expander for a permanent implant takes about 1 hour for one side.
-Dr. Zemmel usually does not place surgical drains, and you can go home the same day as your surgery.
+Dr. Zemmel and Dr. Reddy usually do not place surgical drains, and you can go home the same day as your surgery.
 You are likely to feel tired and sore for a week or so after the implant exchange.
 Much of your discomfort will be controlled by medication prescribed by our surgeon.

-Dr. Zemmel also performs the latest tissue expander reconstructions using acellular dermal matrix (Alloderm or Flex HD) techniques.
+Dr. Zemmel and Dr. Reddy perform the latest tissue expander reconstructions using acellular dermal matrix (Alloderm or Flex HD) techniques.

 The use of these artificial tissues has a number of advantages over traditional tissue expander techniques:

-- Placement of acellular dermal matrix allows improved contour of the lower pole, or bottom of the breast.
+- Improved contour of the lower pole, or bottom of the breast

-- Placement of acellular dermal matrix reinforces the soft tissue of the bottom of the breast giving a more durable result.
+- Reinforces the soft tissue of the bottom of the breast for a more durable result

-- Placement of acellular dermal matrix may prevent scar tissue from forming around the final implant.
+- May prevent scar tissue from forming around the final implant

-- Finally, placement of acellular dermal matrix stabilizes the crease (inframammary fold) of the breast.
+- Stabilizes the crease (inframammary fold) of the breast

 There are a number of advantages to a direct to implant (DTI) reconstruction:

-- DTI reconstruction avoids tissue expanders and the associated discomfort and recovery from the expansion process.
+- Avoids tissue expanders and the associated discomfort and recovery from the expansion process

-- DTI reconstruction requires only 1 drain per breast after surgery, and each drain is usually removed in half the time compared to tissue expander based reconstruction.
+- Requires only 1 drain per breast after surgery, and each drain is usually removed in half the time compared to tissue expander-based reconstruction

-- Patients have a fully reconstructed breast after the first operation.
-This gives a much more satisfying body image and diminishes the patient’s overall stress.
-The improved psychological effects of this approach cannot be underestimated.
+- A fully reconstructed breast is achieved after one operation, diminishing the patient’s overall stress — the improved psychological effects of this approach cannot be underestimated

 - Small breast cup sizes (typically sizes AA to C)